Tutoriels Backend

 Testing is an integral part of this.

-We will see that the designers of Angular have planned everything.
+We will see that the designers of Angular have thought of everything.

 Finally we will deploy our application via several methods.